Childhood Syndromes and Disorders

 Keutel Syndrome

-It is a rare genetic syndrome.
-It is characterized by the calcification (when calcium salts accumulate in body tissue) of cartilage in the ears, nose, throat, voice box and ribs of those affected.
-There are less than 30 cases of the syndrome reported worldwide, to date, making it extremely rare.
+Keutel syndrome is a rare genetic syndrome.
+It is characterized by the calcification (when calcium salts accumulate in body tissue) of cartilage in the ears, nose, throat, voice box, and ribs of those affected.
+Changes in the MGP gene are responsible for causing the syndrome.
+It is inherited in an autosomal recessive pattern.
+Autosomal recessive […]

 Read more